libDirectional/libDirectional/readme.md

 Requirements:

   * Matlab 2014a or later
-  * a suitable compiler (Visual Studio 2013 Update 4 or later, Visual Studio 2015, gcc 4.7 or later, XCode)
+  * a suitable compiler (Visual Studio 2013 Update 4 or later, Visual Studio 2015, Visual Studio 2017, gcc 4.7 or later, XCode)

 To use libDirectional, add the entire lib-folder including subdirectories to Matlab's search path.
 Then, change to the lib-folder and run the `compileAll.m` script.
 This script should compile all mex-files used by libDirectional.